undersquire/undersquire/README.md

 # About
-- I have been programming for almost a decade.
+- I have been programming for 7+ years.
-- I'm interested in game development and software engineering, and like to reinvent the wheel.
+- I'm interested in game development and software engineering.
-- I am an experienced C developer and prefer C, however I'm familiar with C#, C++, Java, Rust (learning), and x86 Assembly as well.
+- I am mostly experienced C, C# and Java, however I'm also familiar with C++, Rust (learning) and x86 Assembly as well.

 ## Contact
 You can contact me on discord by friending me: undersquire#0759

-I am not active on any other social media platform.

 ### stats
 ![Github stats](https://github-readme-stats.vercel.app/api?username=undersquire&show_icons=true&hide_border=true&theme=dark)